Malorn44/rcos-status-updates/spring_2019/week_05.md

   - modified how the sidebar is shown by creating a sidebar-close and sidebar-open class
 - Added animations
   - sidebar opens like a "drawer" with the sidebar toggle button coming out with the sidebar
-    - on mobile the button stays in place to conserve due to a limited screen width
+    - on mobile the button stays in place to due to a limited screen width
   - animations implemented using "transition" and resizing the sidebar content container
   - fixed an issue with mobile animations where the sidebar was opening from the center of the screen instead of from the left
 - modified the sidebar alert so that it doesn't wrap text.
 Makes the animation look nicer